amjhd94/CWT-SignalProcessing/README.md

 dt=(t(2)-t(1)); % Time increment duration (needs to be constant!)
 Fs = 2*pi/dt; % Sampling frequency
 representative_signal = 1; % The signal with the richest time-frequency content (in case the input is an array of column vectors)
-Fo = 2; % Mother Wavelet frequency (Small/large values lead to high temporal/frequency resolution wavelet trasnform surface) fi = 0; % Lower bound of the frequency range of interest ff = 10; % Upper bound of the frequency range of interest nF = 200; % Number of frequencies in the [fi, ff] interval
+Fo = 2; % Mother Wavelet frequency (Small/large values lead to high temporal/frequency resolution wavelet transform surface) fi = 0; % Lower bound of the frequency range of interest ff = 10; % Upper bound of the frequency range of interest nF = 200; % Number of frequencies in the [fi, ff] interval